tim-harding/resume/cover-letter.typ

         For another six years, I would continue finding opportunities to solve problems with code.
 In one role, I learned JavaScript to accelerate Photoshop tasks.
 In another, I learned C++ to provide beautiful shader effects to my team.
 Eventually, I proved my competence to leadership and worked alongside our C\# developers.
 Together, we delivered six virtual reality and game projects for our ad clients, half of them with Microsoft.

         Eventually, wanting to align my title and responsibilities with my skills, I completed my degree in computer science in 2023.
 I've since continued to learn, experiment, and push my bounds with new projects and technology.
-Each day rediscover the indomitable appeal of software, its abundance of challenge and opportunity.
+Each day I rediscover the indomitable appeal of software, its abundance of challenge and opportunity.

         You who share my belief in the potential of software, kindly consider granting me a place in your team.
 I wish to grow alongside talented engineers and help deliver greatness.
 I'm sure you wish the same.